-Unless a professor chooses to adopt a stricter policy as set forth in paragraph f, a student is permitted four absences in a semester for a course that meets twice a week.
+Unless a professor chooses to adopt a stricter policy as set forth in paragraph g, a student is permitted four absences in a semester for a course that meets twice a week.

 The first absence beyond the allotted number for a course that meets twice a week will reduce the student's final grade by .1.
 The second absence beyond the allotted number for a course that meets twice a week will reduce the student's final grade by an additional .2.
 The third absence beyond the allotted number for a course that meets twice a week will reduce the student's final grade by an additional .3.
-The fourth absence beyond the allotted number for a course that meets twice a week will reduce the student's final grade by an additional .3.
 The fourth absence beyond the allotted number for a course that meets twice a week will reduce the student's final grade by an additional .4.
 Any absence thereafter will result in the student being dropped from the course with an AW appearing on the student's transcript for the course.